Tekki/sql-ledger/doc/upgrade.md

 to move to the 3.x line and `git switch main` to return to the 4.x line.
 Remember that each branch uses its own configuration files (conf vs. YAML format) and changes in one set are not mirrored to the other.

+Versions 4.1 and higher contain database changes and are no longer compatible with version 3.